ElektraInitiative/libelektra/doc/GIT.md

 	Can one of the admins verify if this patch should be build?

 Then one of the admins:

 - fberlakovich
 - manuelm
 - markus2330
 - beku

 need to confirm by saying:

 	.*add\W+to\W+whitelist.*

 or if just the pull request should be checked:

 	.*build\W+allow.*

 or if just a single build of the mergerequest should be started:

 	jenkins build please

-or if the bindings job should be started:
+or if specific jobs should be started:

 	jenkins build bindings please
+	jenkins build ini please

 If you want any configuration changes, please contact `Markus Raab <elektra@markus-raab.org>`.